 The 108 stories of Bruce Graham and Fazlur Rahman Khan‘s famous bundled tube design are a testament to the retail might of Sears.
 Its looming silhouette in the Chicago skyline is a tangible reminder that no other company so successfully capitalized on the golden ages of mail order and suburban mall retail.

 It is no wonder that the Sears Tower is one of Chicago’s most popular landmarks.
-Guests delight to learn about it on our Chicago 101: Highlights Bus Tour.
+Guests delight to learn about it on our Bucket List of downtown highlights for private groups.

 Neighborhood Department Stores

 Sears’ transition to brick-and-mortar retail in the 1920s left an indelible impact on Chicago’s cityscape.
 The flagship Sears store in Chicago was their State Street location.
 They occupied the historic Second Leiter Building from 1930-1986.

 Less individually famous, but perhaps more significant, were the neighborhood stores.
 As Preservation Chicago notes, these stores showed Sears at the peak of its local power.
 An estimated 100,000 people visited the Six Corners location on the day it opened.
 The commercial life of neighborhoods like Englewood centered on these new Sears company buildings in Chicago.
 Sadly, the last of them closed in 2018.
 Demolition may soon follow.

 Sears Catalog Homes

 Sears Catalog Homes may be among the least-remembered Sears company buildings in Chicago.
 In its mail-order days Sears offered almost every product imaginable, including, yep, entire houses.
 Customers, mainly in rural areas, would mail an order for a house to Chicago, and Sears would deliver materials and instructions by rail car.